My Garden Zone Is

 Despite its name, reindeer moss is a lichen.
 Lichens are known for their ability to survive in extreme environments, including the Arctic.
 Because of its incredible hardiness, lichen will have no trouble thriving in your home or yard.
 Its compact size makes reindeer moss a perfect addition to a window box or terrarium.
 It also makes an appealing ornamental addition to any outdoor garden.

 Like most lichens, reindeer moss grows best on rocks.
 It can also be cultivated on tree trunks or in sandy soil.
-Reindeer moss can grow in any climate, but in areas, with low humidity, it will benefit from occasional misting with a spray bottle.
+Reindeer moss can grow in any climate, but it will benefit from occasional misting with a spray bottle in areas with low humidity.
 No matter where you choose to plant, be sure to keep reindeer moss in the shade.
 Once established, it needs minimal attention.
 Water occasionally and protect from animals if planted outside.

-Reindeer moss has medicinal and culinary purposes for indigenous cultures in Alaska and the Himalayas, who use it to treat stomach ailments.
-It is also prevalent among hobbyists who create decorative terrariums, which incorporate both live and preserved specimens in their displays.
+Reindeer moss has medicinal and culinary purposes for indigenous cultures in Alaska and the Himalayas, which treat stomach ailments.
+It is also prevalent among hobbyists who create decorative terrariums, incorporating live and preserved specimens in their displays.

 This decorative lichen adds visual appeal wherever it is planted.
 Use reindeer moss as an attractive ornamental border for your garden, or include it in indoor plantings to bring a touch of nature into your home.